-Have you studied the Mindset work of Carol Dweck?
-Through years of research she has identified two types of mindsets which she calls; growth and fixed.
+Through years of research Carol Dweck has identified two types of mindsets which she calls; growth and fixed.

 When students believe that dedication and hard work can change their performance in school, they grow to become resilient, successful students.
-Even at such a young age, it is essential for us to teach our students that their intelligence can be grown or developed with persistence, effort, and a focus on learning.
+Even at a young age, it is essential for us to teach our students that their intelligence can grow or develop with persistence, effort, and a focus on learning.

-If you are just hearing about Growth Mindset or beginning your journey to learn more, I would encourage you to take a few minutes to listen to a brief video of Dweck sharing her research.
+If you are just hearing about Growth Mindset or beginning your journey to learn more, I would encourage you to take a few minutes to listen to Dweck sharing her research.

-I put together a list of book and video resources to keep at my fingertips that are perfect to share with my students.
+I have compiled a list of book and video resources that are perfect to share with my students.
 You’ll want to keep this list at your fingertips!

 There are sooooo many great read alouds that are perfect to facilitate discussions of perseverance, growth vs fixed mindset, and problem solving.
 Here are some of my favorites: